zzzprojects/Eval-SQL.NET/README.md

 ##Evaluate code and expression using .NET in T-SQL stored procedure, function and trigger##

+Extend SQL syntax with the full C# syntax and have the best of both language.

+- Access to .NET objects
+	- Math
+	- Regex
+	- String.Format
 - Evaluate expression at runtime
-- Extend SQL Syntax with .NET object: Regex, String.Format, Math, ...
+	- Use column as code
+	- Use column as parameter
-- Perform IO Operation with DirectoryInfo, FileInfo, Impersonalization, ...
+- Perform IO Operation
+	- DirectoryInfo
+	- FileInfo
+	- Impersonate

 ## Download
 **[SQLNET.zip](https://zzzprojects.uservoice.com/forums/327759-eval-expression-net) <sub>(~525 KB)</sub>**